pmfrancis/pmfrancis.github.io/_posts/2023-07-14-on-my-computer-issues.markdown

 # What you can do
 Nothing insofar as I'm concerned.
 This world sucks ass for everyone out there and the idea of being like "hey, my like $2000 computer isn't working, woe is me please help" is abhorrent to me when there are better people with worse problems.
 At least I have family I have been able to live with while being a huge failure.
 Other people don't.
 Idk.
 Unless you're really rich I guess, then buy me a new computer and place to live and give all my friends money too imo.

+Edit: I guess I should add that if you have any ideas re: diagnosis or what I should do that'd be a great help.

 Not going to proofread this, I'm typing this in a shitty web-based text editor on the toilet and it's longer than I thought it would be or want it to be.
 Ok bye.